SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 The SWV provides real-time data trace information from various sources within a Cortex-M4 device.
 It is transmitted via the **SWO** pin while your system processor continues to run at full speed.
 Information is available from the ITM and DWT units.
 SWV data trace is available via the SWO pin.

 To setup the SWV, configure GPIO_12 pin in mode 8 (MCU_CLK_OUT) and connect to back to GPIO_15 pin configured in GPIO mode 6 (M4SS_TRACE_CLKIN).
-The MCU_CLK_OUT has programmable divider option from MCU clock.
-The MCU_CLK_OUT frequency must be less than 40Mhz to use the SWO function.
+The MCU_CLK_OUT has a programmable divider option from the MCU clock.
+The MCU_CLK_OUT frequency must be less than 40 MHz to use the SWO function.
 After configuration, data traces can be observed with the supporting debug probes.

-MCU_CLK_OUT register details are present in the **SiWx917 MCU HP Clock Architecture > MCUHP_CLK_CONFIG_REG3** section of the  **SiWx917 Reference Manual** for details (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).
+MCU_CLK_OUT register details are present in the **SiWx917 MCU HP Clock Architecture > MCUHP_CLK_CONFIG_REG3** section of the  **SiWx917 Reference Manual** (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).

 ### Embedded Trace Macrocell (ETM) Support

 The ETM provides high bandwidth instruction traces via four dedicated trace pins accessible on the 20-pin Cortex debug + ETM connector.
-The MCU_CLK_OUT frequency must be in the range of 40 Mhz to 90 MHz to trace instructions using ETM.
+The MCU_CLK_OUT frequency must be in the range of 40 MHz to 90 MHz to trace instructions using ETM.

 To setup ETM, configure the trace pins (GPIO_52 to GPIO_57) in mode 6 and GPIO_12 pin in mode 8 (MCU_CLK_OUT).
 By default, on power up these GPIO pins are mapped to the Cortex debug + ETM connector (20-pin).
 After configuration, instruction traces can be observed with the supporting debug probes.

-> **Note:** A free running clock must be present on MCU_CLK_OUT (GPIO_12) before programming the trace pins otherwise the IDE will display the **Trace HW not present** error.
+> **Note:** A free-running clock must be present on MCU_CLK_OUT (GPIO_12) before programming the trace pins, otherwise the IDE will display the **Trace HW not present** error.

 ### VCOM

 The virtual COM (VCOM) port is available on the wireless pro kit mainboard (BRD4002A) and supports the following features:
-* Flash, erase and debug over SWD
+* Flash, erase, and debug over SWD
   * If the ULP UART peripheral is configured, VCOM cannot be used for debug prints because the ULP UART is mapped to the VCOM.
   * To enable both the ULP UART and VCOM, configure UART1/UART2 instance for debug prints.
 In this case, a USB-to-TTL converter is required.
 See the [Console Input](https://docs.silabs.com/wiseconnect/3.1.0/wiseconnect-getting-started/getting-started-with-soc-mode#enter-the-console-input-for-other-boards) section for the BRD4325 series boards for instructions.
-  * If the ULP UART is functioning in the PS2 state, the UART1/UART2 cannot be used for debug prints
+  * If the ULP UART is functioning in the PS2 state, the UART1/UART2 cannot be used for debug prints.
 * UART RX and TX, for use in command line applications and debug prints
-  * In this mode, ULP_GPIO_9 (RX) and ULP_GPIO_11 (TX) will be mapped to the MCU UART
+  * In this mode, ULP_GPIO_9 (RX) and ULP_GPIO_11 (TX) will be mapped to the MCU UART.
 * Flash programming in ISP mode
-  * In this mode, GPIO_8 (RX) and GPIO_9 (TX) will be mapped to TA UART
+  * In this mode, GPIO_8 (RX) and GPIO_9 (TX) will be mapped to TA UART.
+* VCOM disable procedure-
+  * VCOM can be disabled by the following steps (this will reset (VCOM enabled) upon power cycle of BRD4002A):
+    * Step 1: Open "Tools" from Simplicity Studio.
+Search for "Device Console" and click on OK.
+    * Step 2: Switch to "Admin" tab and press Enter.
+Issue the command "serial vcom ctrl sense deassert".
+VCOM LED on the BRD4002A will be turned OFF.
 > **Note:** Debug logs from the NWP can be fetched via the NWP UART which is available on the EXP header's EXP14 (UART_RX) and EXP12 (UART_TX) pins.

 ## Firmware Upgrade